 I don’t know whether she’s putting a bit extra on it, but she says that, when we first met, she said hello and I didn’t say hello at all.
 I refuse to believe that happened.

 She said I had a reputation going around — that I was a bit of a dick.

 And when we talk about it now, it’s funny.
-The people that said that to her didn’t know me at all.
-They just see what looks like a scowl, but it’s just that I have a bitchy resting face, and an assumption is made of my personality based on that – because I’m not walking around smiling like a weirdo.
+The people who said that to her didn’t know me at all.
+They just see what looks like a scowl, but it’s just that I have a bitchy resting face, and an assumption is made of my personality based on that — because I’m not walking around smiling like a weirdo.

 And Maria, now that we’re older, knows that people just made that assumption.